There a multiple ways to register to vote or update your voter registration. To get started, here are the requirements to vote in Illinois:

 Anyone eligible to vote in Champaign County can go to any of the early voting sites to grace period register and vote.

-A photo ID and piece of mail no more than 30 days old are required to register.
+An ID and piece of mail no more than 30 days old are required to register.
 For a detailed list of acceptable ID and address verification, see here.

 - Paper Voter Registration